 Travel With Me and Check Off Your Bucket List Items

 You can travel with me to my next adventures.
-Besides Curacao, I am going to other 5 exotic destinations below within the next 12 months, so why don’t you join me while we’re being followed by a camera?
+Besides Curacao, I am going to other 7 exotic destinations below within the next 12 months, so why don’t you join me?
 To every single of the countries below, I will go with an exclusive group of only 10 people (selected applicants only).
 The experience is for those people who work hard and rarely treat themselves, those who don’t want to have regrets, and who want to try something they’ve never done before.
 Is that you?